When

 I'll

-spare us the more extreme pictures, as it is natural to simply turn away...
+spare us the more extreme pictures, as it is natural to simply turn away.
 Would

-that be our empathy in play?... the shadow having been lifted.... a recovery of lost directness.
+that be our empathy in play, the shadow having been lifted.... a recovery of lost directness?
 It literally hurts to look.

-That is why all of this has to do with ignorance and disconnection more than say...evil, but it really doesn't say much for being intelligent that we would, in the case of factory farming, harbor the responsibility of owning a sentient being's whole life & with that responsibility, treat that being as such. (tight spaces, confinement, etc.)
+That is why all of this has to do with ignorance and disconnection more than say...evil, but it really doesn't say much for being intelligent that we would, in the case of factory farming, harbor the responsibility of owning a sentient being's whole life and, with that responsibility, treat that being as such. (tight spaces, confinement, etc.)

-Furthermore, this relationship is something that we would ideally be appreciative for... if, after all, we are taking about taking the relationship into ourselves... you know... to further us being alive.
+Furthermore, this relationship is something that we would ideally be appreciative for... if, after all, we are taking about taking the relationship into ourselves, you know, to further us being alive.

 We

-live off of this mess and the human form is nothing without it.
+live off of this mess, and the human form is nothing without it.
 To

-look down upon it or to not recognize its value seems a sign of
+look down upon it, or to not recognize its value, seems a sign of

 disconnection.